Blogpost

 Allows online loan applications

-Loan applications can be done online, but face-to-face verification in the lender’s office is still required before a loan is disbursed.
+Loan applications can be done online when borrowing from online licensed money lenders, but face-to-face verification in the lender’s office is still required before a loan can be disbursed

 #4.
-Why you should approach a legal moneylender in Singapore
+Why you should approach a legal online money lender in Singapore

 Fast approvals

-Borrowers can make an inquiry with a Singapore online moneylender on the website, visit the branch office for a short interview, and collect their loan in a single day.
-An in-person application at the lender’s office can be completed in less than 30 minutes.
+Borrowers can make an enquiry with a reliable online money lender in Singapore on the website, visit the branch office for a short interview, and collect their loan in a single day.
+An in-person application at the fast money lender’s office can be completed in less than 30 minutes.

 Bank applications usually take a few days or more.